 Hoary vervain, Verbena stricta

 A pollinator magnet attracts bees, butterflies and hummingbirds with its nectar.
-The flower spikes add some blue to a sunny, dry garden and bloom throughout July and August.
-Haory vervain's flowers are bigger and the tips of the stalks are rounder than those of blue vervain.
+The flower spikes add a touch of blue to a sunny, dry garden and bloom throughout July and August.
+Hoary vervain's flowers are bigger, and the tips of the stalks are rounder than those of blue vervain.

 Ecology: